Ansar Abbasi

-Experiences abroad

-While pursuing his master's degree from the United Kingdom, he learnt a great deal from his school and from the exposure otherwise as well.
-He believes that he learnt more from travelling and visiting places than what he did from the curriculum at school.
-He acknowledges the system of education and research over there and finds the standards of labs and libraries really up to the mark.
-He feels a dire need that the authorities look into the dilapidated state of government universities in Pakistan and to equip them with what the student of today needs.
-His research thesis there included one on 'Child Labor' and for that particular one he found more than enough data on it, more than what he would have ever dreamt of in any university's library in Pakistan; given that Pakistan is a developing country and faces the menace of child labor to a much more alarming extent as compared to the UK.

 Investigative articles

 Chief Justice Choudhry

 Abbasi was among the first to bring forth allegations against Chief Justice Iftikhar Choudhray for gross misconduct in 2002, accusing him of admitting his son Dr. Arsalan to the Federal Investigation Agency undermining all merits.
 Primarily based on this allegation the establishment moved a reference to Supreme Judicial Council against Chief Justice Iftikhar Choudhry.

 President Musharraf

 Abbasi has published work critical of the regime of former president Pervez Musharraf accusing him of building a multi-million rupees residence at Chak Shehzad, equipped with utilities at much cheaper rates with differential subsidized by the government.

-He was critical of the former general for removing the Chief Justice of Pakistan Iftikhar Muhammad Choudhry and submitting his case to the Supreme Judicial Council.

-Maulana Fazl ur Rahman

-In November 2008, Abbasi published a story on the award of acres of military land worth millions of rupees to the family members of the leader of Jamiat Ulema-e-Islam, Maulana Fazl ur Rahman.
-Abbasi alleged that the regime of the then President General Pervez Musharraf attempted to buy off Maulana's opposition to General Musharraf's assumption of two public offices at a time.

 Justice Dogar

 "Our Special Daughters", an investigative report by Abbasi in Daily News, found out that Justice Dogar's daughter Farah Hameed Dogar's examination paper for F.Sc. was reassessed in violation of a previous Supreme Court ruling.
 While the results of 201 candidates were revised, only for her were the examination papers re-marked and the numbers increased.
 In the other 200 cases, only errors in adding the total marks were corrected.
 The case later went on to the parliamentary committee for education.